seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 He pageants us.

 **NESTOR**
-And in the imitation of these twain---
+And in the imitation of these twain--
 Who, as Ulysses says, opinion crowns
-With an imperial voice---many are infect.
+With an imperial voice--many are infect.
 Ajax is grown self-will'd, and bears his head
 In such a rein, in full as proud a place
 As broad Achilles; keeps his tent like him;